verbb/formie/docs/forms/conditions.md

 That avoids the common problem of a form being blocked by a field the person cannot even see.

-## Control panel submissions
+## Control Panel Submissions

 When editing a submission in the control panel, Formie can apply the same field and page conditions used on the front end.
-Configure that under **Settings → Submissions** or per form.
-See [Control panel field conditions](/submissions/cp-field-conditions).
+Configure the default under **Formie → Settings → Submissions**, or override per form.
+See [Submissions](/submissions/overview#edit-submissions-in-the-control-panel).